 How to Make a Boat Windshield Sunshade

 If you have a boat with a large windshield, you know that the sun can really heat up the cabin.
-To keep it cooler down below and to protect the seating and dashboard inside from the sun’s harsh UV rays, you can use a windshield sunshade on the outside of the windows.
+To keep it cooler down below and to protect the seating and dashboard inside from the sun's harsh UV rays, you can use a windshield sunshade on the outside of the windows.
 A sunshade will not only block light from your cabin but it also provides an extra level of privacy.
-Making your own custom windshield sunshade is a straightforward sewing project that will give you a taut, custom-fitted screen.
-We’ll show you how to sew your own boat windshield sunshade step-by-step in this how-to video.
+Scroll down to watch remaining videos.

 • Calculating Fabric & Patterning Material Required – 1:12 min.